flojoy-ai/docs/docs/instruments-wiki/Multimeters/Keysight-34450A/Keysight-34450A.md

 dmm.shutdown()
 ```

 In this example, we first import the necessary modules from Pymeasure.
 We then create a VISA adapter using the appropriate address for your instrument.
 Next, we create an instance of the Agilent34450A instrument using the adapter.
-We can then use the instrument's methods and properties to interact with the multimeter.
-In this case, we reset the instrument, configure it to measure DC voltage, read the voltage measurement, and finally shutdown the instrument.
+We can then perform various operations on the instrument, such as resetting it, configuring it to measure DC voltage, and reading the voltage measurement.
+Finally, we shutdown the instrument to release any resources it may be using.

-Note: Make sure to replace the address "USB0::0x2A8D::0x0101::MY53200001::INSTR" with the actual address of your instrument.
+Note: Make sure to replace the address in the `VISAAdapter` constructor with the correct address for your instrument.

 </TabItem>
 </Tabs>